 Some themes allow you to create pages that list posts only from certain categories.
 Some page builders and other plugins allow you to do the same.
 You can also build several post lists into the same page.
 For example, you could have an events page that listed posts categorised as ‘Current Events’ at the top.
 You could follow this with a list of posts categorised as ‘Past Events’ underneath.

 Categories and tags can be very powerful elements in any WordPress website.
 A good blog post strategy can help your visitors find more content that interests them on your site.
-It is also great for SEO, as it gives search engines a better understanding of the nature of your site.
+It can also be great for SEO, as it gives search engines a better understanding of the nature of your site.
 Search engines will index all of your tag and category archive pages, provided you haven’t blocked them from doing so in your SEO plugin.

 Need any Category and Tag help?
 Leave us a comment or fill the form out.